spessasus/spessasynth_lib/docs/sequencer/index.md

 !!!
 Warning

-    Due to the way the sequencer has been coded, only one sequencer can be used with a `Synthetizer` instance at once!
+    Due to the way the sequencer has been coded, only one sequencer can be used with a `WorkletSynthesizer` instance at once!
     If this is something that you want to be fixed, feel free to open an issue.

 ## Methods